ut-astria/orbdetpy/docs/filefmt.rst

  "Model" : "MSISE" for NRL MSISE-00 or "Exponential" for exponential drag.

- "MSISEDisable" : Array of integers in [1,23] to disable various MSISE-00 settings.
-Click `here <https://www.orekit.org/site-orekit-development/apidocs/org/orekit/forces/drag/atmosphere/NRLMSISE00.html>`_ for details.
+ "MSISEFlags" : nx2 array of integers where n is in [1,23].
+The first column is the flag number and the second column is the value of the corresponding MSISE flag.
+See `here <https://www.orekit.org/site-orekit-development/apidocs/org/orekit/forces/drag/atmosphere/NRLMSISE00.html>`_ for details.
+All flags default to 1.

  "ExpRho0" : Density constant [kg/m^3] for exponential drag.